russpos/jspackle/README.md

  * `-v, --verbose`   - Include debugging information in the output
  * `-q, --quiet`     - Only print critical errors to the screen
  * `-n, --no-color`  - Disable colors in the output.
- * `-p, --path`      - ["jspackle.json"] Path of the config file.
-You probably don't want to change this.
+ * `-p, --path`      - ("jspackle.json") Path of the config file.
+You probably don't want to change this, but could be useful in certain scenarios.

 ### Commandline overrides
 Any of the task specific configs can be overridden from the commandline.